Fewsats/agora-l402/mcp/README.md

-# FastMCP server for Agora E-commerce API
+# MCP server for Agora E-commerce API

 ## Overview

-This FastMCP server exposes the Agora E-commerce API as a tool provider for AI assistants like Claude, enabling them to search for products, get product details, manage carts, and track orders.
+This MCP server exposes the Agora E-commerce API as a tool provider for AI assistants like Claude, enabling them to search for products, get product details, manage carts, and track orders.

 ## Installation